pods13/assetsfirst/README.md

 - [x] Show identifier with company name on position page(check out tradingview for inspiration)
 - [ ] Setup schedule job that recalculate position p&l and keep results in a separate db table, use these data in positionView
 - [ ] Fill up Ex-dividend date column with relevant data
-- [ ] In Sectoral distribution use current value of positions instead of initial one
+- [x] In Sectoral distribution use current value of positions instead of initial one
 - [ ] Show percentage in sectoral distribution widget
 - [ ] Allow user to change name of tag category
-- [ ] Introduce Portfolio currency, as a column in table
+- [ ] Introduce Portfolio currency, as a column in db table
 - [ ] Allow a user to change their portfolio currency
 - [ ] Provide functionality to change a username
 - [ ] Company Page - show company name + ownership structure